decretist/Dissertation/Conclusion/alt-conclusion.md

 from the first- and second-recension *dicta* complicates the picture further still.
-The most that we can say is that both the second-recension *dicta* and the *dicta* from *de Penitentia* display some degree of loose clustering in that most samples from those collections of *dicta* appear in the same quadrant, and that both display some degree of partial separation from the first-recension *dicta*.
+The most that we can say is that both the second-recension *dicta* and the *dicta* from *de Penitentia* display some degree of loose clustering, in that most samples from those collections of *dicta* appear in the same quadrant, and that both display some degree of partial separation from the first-recension *dicta*.
 These results are not compatible either with there having been a single